 Try a calm breathing exercise

-When we’re feeling anxious our breathing becomes shallower and more rapid.
+When we’re feeling anxious our breathing becomes shallower and faster.
 This throws off the balance of oxygen and carbon dioxide in our body, which can further elevate anxiety.
 To help reduce this, practice calm breathing exercises, such as deep belly breathing.
-Deep belly breathing can help to lower our heart rate and blood pressure, allowing the body to relax, and decreasing feelings of anxiety.
+Deep belly breathing can help to lower our heart rate and blood pressure, allowing the body to relax, and decrease the feeling of anxiety.
 Inhale deeply for a count of 4 seconds.
 Hold your breath for a count of 4 seconds.
 Exhale for a count of 4 seconds.
 Repeat for at least a few minutes several times per day.
 There are LOTS of breathing exercises around, so experiment to find some that feel comfortable for you.

 Try progressive muscle relaxation